 For example, you might investigate the topic of soup kitchens—who needs help, where they are located, and what resources you need to make a kitchen work.
 You could learn from sociologists, social workers, statisticians, and chefs.
-Then you plan a menu, getting your hands dirty as you get the kitchen up and running.
+Then you plan a menu and get your hands dirty as you get the kitchen up and running.
 Afterward, you carefully review what you learned so you can take it to the next level and share your findings with others.

 These are complex problems in complicated situations; they are not simple textbook exercises.
-But don’t throw the textbook out just yet!
+But don’t throw your textbook out just yet!
 Your knowledge of the textbook, or the cookbook even, prepares you to work in a messy real-life kitchen.
-The “right answers” aren’t in the back of the book, but service learning takes the classroom to the street, and linking these learning models helps you reach new levels of understanding and experience.
+The “right answers” aren’t in the back of the book—service learning takes the classroom to the street and links these learning models to help you reach new levels of understanding and experience.

 What does the research say?

-“Do it!”
-Researchers in the Higher Education Research Institute at UCLA found students who participated in service learning demonstrated greater engagement in the classroom, an increased sense of personal identity, and a heightened awareness of the world around them.
-The data identified a positive impact on interpersonal skills (working with others, leadership, and communication), spiritual growth, and moral development.
+Researchers in the Higher Education Research Institute at the University of California Los Angeles found students who participated in service learning demonstrated greater engagement in the classroom, an increased sense of personal identity, and a heightened awareness of the world around them.
+The data identified a positive impact on interpersonal skills—like working with others, leadership, and communication—spiritual growth, and moral development.

-Cathleen Brehm, a Mount Mercy student who participated in a McAllen, Texas, service learning project, says, “I realized that I love helping people in whatever way I can... .
-There is so much you can do!”
+“I realized I love helping people in whatever way I can...There’s so much you can do!”

 How can I get involved?